CSI-Pedro-Ochoa/CSI-Java-2021/Modules/Module1/Module1.md

 What is the difference between Git and GitHub?

- - Answer:
+ - Answer: git is a process where u push and pull, github is the website where u can do it

 What is the difference between a git commit and a git push?

- - Answer:
+ - Answer: A git commit us putting files in a space before pushing, push is   when u take all the files in your commit and push them to your repository

 What is the difference between a pull, and an upstream pull?

- - Answer:
+ - Answer: A pull moves the files from your repositary to your local, an upstream pull takes from another repository to yours.

 Was any part of these instructions unclear or incomplete?